ThorbenKuck/NetCom2/README.md

 First run the Server example and then run the Client example.
 Within the console of the Server, you will see an output the a Test was received.

-Make sure to chek out the [wiki](https://github.com/ThorbenKuck/NetCom2/wiki), espacially the example section to get more concrete examples.
-All components are explained within it.
+This is a pretty simple example, make sure to chek out the [wiki](https://github.com/ThorbenKuck/NetCom2/wiki), espacially the "example" section to get more concrete examples.
+All components are explained within the rest of the wiki.

 ### Installation